c4lyp5o/cpray/README.md

 ## Testing

 The `Cpray` class comes with a suite of tests to ensure its methods work as expected.
-These tests cover various scenarios, including successful requests, failed requests, the use of both the main and fallback URLs and the use of valid and invalid zones.
+These tests cover various scenarios, including successful requests, failed requests, the use of both the main and fallback URLs, and the use of valid and invalid zones.

-To run the tests, you need to have [Vitest]([https://jestjs.io/](https://vitest.dev/)) installed.
+To run the tests, you need to have [Vitest](https://vitest.dev/) installed.
 If you don't have Vitest installed, you can install it with npm:

 ```bash
 npm install --save-dev vitest